top of page

 “The Reykjavík Action Items represent the commitment of our Reykjavík Global community to achieving global gender equality,” “Today, we collectively pledge to use our power, influence, and privilege to drive that change.”

-The four Reykjavík Action Items based on Iceland’s successful policy models contributing to its high ranking in gender equality measurements, they are:
+The four Reykjavík Action Items are based on Iceland’s successful policy models contributing to its high ranking in gender equality measurements, they are:

 The Reykjavík Action Items are grounded in Iceland’s progressive and proven gender equality policy models.